Radla/voltcraft-sem-3600bt/README.md

 2019-05-30 11:33:54     1       0       235.9   0.344   40.28   49.99   0.495
 ```

-Note that the _meausure_ command directly prints a csv record.
+Note that the *measure* command directly prints a csv record.
 If you have left out the period, here "5" for 5 seconds, it runs forever.
 You can stop it by pressing CTRL-C

 ## Request recorded data